liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/07-upgrading-customization-plugins/02-upgrading-customization-modules.markdown

 2. Deploy your module.

 | **Note:** A fragment was a common customization module in past versions of
-| @product@.
+| @sharepoint@.
 Fragments are no longer recommended; you should upgrade a fragment
 | to a dynamic include or portlet filter.
 For more information on recommended
-| ways of customizing JSPs in @product-ver@, see the
+| ways of customizing JSPs in @sharepoint-ver@, see the
 | [Customizing JSPs](/docs/7-2/customization/-/knowledge_base/c/customizing-jsps)
 | section.

 Great!
-Your customization module is upgraded for @product-ver@!
+Your customization module is upgraded for @sharepoint-ver@!